 The Circuit Stages

-The circuit mainly consists of two stages viz: the inverter, and the automatic relay changeover.
+The circuit mainly consists of two stages viz: a simple inverter, and the automatic relay changeover.

 During day time for so long the sun light remains reasonably strong, the panel voltage is used for charging the battery and also for powering the inverter via the relay changeover contacts.